dustymabe/summit-2018-container-lab/labs/lab6/chapter6.md

 - Click `Next`.
 - Click the dropdown under `Add to Project` and select `Create Project`.
 - Give the project a name `apb`.
 Leave the rest of the options as default and click `Create`.
 - Now you will notice that the service is being provisioned.
-Click on the `Continue to the project overview` button.
+Click on the `Continue to the project overview` link (in the middle of the page).
 This will take you to the new project namespace that was created when we made the application.
 - Give the deployment a minute or so to finish, and in the upper right hand side, you will see a new URL that points to your application.
 Click on that and it will open a new tab.
 - Go back to the project, explore the environment, view logs, look at events, scale the application up, deploy it again, etc...
 - Now go back to your CLI and explore what was just created.